-In 2022 there have been 0 vulnerabilities in Openresty .
-Last year Openresty had 1 security vulnerability published.
-Right now, Openresty is on track to have less security vulnerabilities in 2022 than it did last year.
+In 2023 there have been 0 vulnerabilities in Openresty .
+Openresty did not have any published security vulnerabilities last year.

 It may take a day or so for new Openresty vulnerabilities to show up in the stats or in the list of recent security vulnerabilties.
 Additionally vulnerabilities may be tagged under a different product or component name.

 A security issue in nginx resolver was identified, which might

 7.7 - High

 A security issue in nginx resolver was identified, which might allow an attacker who is able to forge UDP packets from the DNS server to cause 1-byte memory overwrite, resulting in worker process crash or potential other impact.

 An issue was discovered in OpenResty before 184.108.40.206